legumeinfo/ShinyCell/README.md

 ### &#127793; Gene linkouts

 The **Gene expression** panels now display a set of linkouts for the selected gene.
-It obtains these from the LIS `gene_linkouts` microservice, which takes as argument the full-yuck gene name.
-Since the gene names in `ShinyCell` are generally abbreviated, during your build process you must create a file called `gene_prefix.txt` containing a single line of text, the prefix that restores the gene names to full-yuck.
-(See the _Medicago_ build example above.)
+We obtain these from the LIS `gene_linkouts` microservice, which takes as argument the full-yuck gene name.
+Since the gene names in your Seurat object are generally short forms or represented by another symbol, you must tell `ShinyCell` how to convert them to full-yuck.
+As part of your build process, create an R data file called `properties.rds`, containing a list with the following (optional) fields:

+`gene_lookup_filename`: Name of a text file containing a lookup table of gene symbol to gene name.
+This file must contain two tab-separated columns; column 1 is the gene name and column 2 is the gene symbol(s).
+If multiple symbols point to the same gene, you may list them on the same row in column 2, separated by commas.
+If missing, `ShinyCell` will assume that all of your gene names really are names and not symbols, and skip the lookup.

+`gene_prefix`: Prefix that restores the gene names to full-yuck.
+If missing, `ShinyCell` will assume that the gene names are already full-yuck, and skip the prefixing step.

+For an example, see the **_Medicago truncatula_ Meliloti vs. Mock Inoculated Root** generation process above.

 # Frequently Asked Questions